welcome-to-the-sunny-side/oram/README.md

 ![Benchmark 16-04-2025](misc/benchmark-16-04-2025.png)

-Note that the time taken per access seems to scale logarithmically with respect to $n$, despite the true computational cost per query being $O(\log^3{n})$.
+Note that the time taken per access seems to scale logarithmically with respect to $n$ here, despite the true computational cost per query being $O(\log^3{n})$.
 This is because communication costs (which are $O(\log{n})$ ) have a cripplingly high constant factor that dominates over other theoretically more expensive subroutines.